Calculation of the Mean Strain of Smooth Non-uniform Strain Fields Using Conventional FBG Sensors

 Aydin Rajabzadeh; Richard Heusdens; Richard C. Hendriks; Roger M. Groves;

-Submitted to Journal of Lightwave Technology,
+Journal of Lightwave Technology,

 - Analysis of FBG reflection spectra under anti-symmetrical strain distributions using the approximated transfer matrix model